jvkassi/ttyd/API.md

 The ttyd HTTP API allows you to execute shell commands on the server and receive the results in JSON format.
 This enables programmatic interaction with the server's shell without requiring a WebSocket connection.

+> **Note:** The current implementation executes commands directly on the server, not through the ttyd terminal session.
+This means that commands executed via the HTTP API will not appear in the ttyd terminal window and won't have access to the terminal environment variables or state.
+For full terminal interaction, please use the WebSocket interface.

 ## API Endpoint

 ### Execute Command